golang/proposal/design/56345-structured-logging.md

     Any of the Handler's methods may be called concurrently with itself or with other methods.
 It is the responsibility of the Handler to manage this concurrency.

+    Users of the slog package should not invoke Handler methods directly.
+    They should use the methods of Logger instead.

 type HandlerOptions struct {
 	// When AddSource is true, the handler adds a ("source", "file:line")